 Contact your bank to discuss your account if you're unsure of its policies around this.

-A bank will not usually freeze a joint account.
-Most accounts are automatically passed to the surviving joint account holder (usually a spouse).
+No. Most accounts are automatically passed to the surviving joint account holder (usually a spouse).

 If there have been changes to the account, notify your bank to get a walk-through of the steps on how to proceed.
 The account will be changed from a joint account to a sole-named account holder if you've named a beneficiary.